Countdown: Rocketry

 The procedures for each launch are written carefully.
 For the Space Shuttle, a five-volume set, Shuttle Countdown (KSC S0007), often referred to as "S0007", was used.
 Rosie Carver, a technical writer for United Launch Alliance, has created at least 15,000 procedures for more than 300 missions since the Solar Maximum Mission, which launched Feb.
 14, 1980.
 These documents are living documents, which reflect new issues and solutions as they develop.
 Each mission requires approximately 100 procedure books.

 Proceeding with the countdown depends on several factors, such as the proper launch window, weather that permits a safe launch, and the rocket and payload working properly.

 The launch weather guidelines involving the Space Shuttle and expendable rockets are similar in many areas, but a distinction is made for the individual characteristics of each.
 The criteria are broadly conservative and assure avoidance of possibly adverse conditions.
 They are reviewed for each launch.
 For the Space Shuttle, weather "outlooks" provided by the U. S. Air Force Range Weather Operations Facility at Cape Canaveral began at Launch minus 5 days in coordination with the NOAA National Weather Service Spaceflight Meteorology Group at the Johnson Space Center in Houston.
 These included weather trends and their possible effects on launch day.
 A formal prelaunch weather briefing was held on Launch minus 1 day, which was a specific weather briefing for all areas of Space Shuttle launch operations.

 The launch window is a precise time during which aerospace personnel launch a rocket so the payload can reach the proper orbital destination.

-A hold is the suspension of the normal countdown process.
-This can be done to investigate a technical process that has gone wrong, or because of marginal weather at the launch pad.
-Some holds are planned: they are done so the launch-support computers can run automatic checks on the rocket.